-Existing registrants apply SAB 121 to financial statements for interim and annual periods ending after June 15, 2022, with retrospective application, at a minimum, to the beginning of the fiscal year.
+After its issuance in March 2022, existing registrants were required to apply SAB 121 to financial statements for interim and annual periods ending after June 15, 2022, with retrospective application, at a minimum, to the beginning of the fiscal year.
 [SAB 121 (Q3)]

-Other entities subject to SAB 121 apply it in their next submission or filing, even if that is imminent.
+Other entities subject to SAB 121 when it was issued were required to apply it in their next submission or filing, even if that is imminent.
 Retrospective application is required to either: [SAB 121 (Q3)]